horar/strata-host-core/bootstrap-host-ota-readme.md

 A standard development environment for building Strata with "Qt Installer Framework" is required.

 The simplest way to set up the basic configuration is to install Hello Strata.
-And then install the "Qt Installer Framework" component (version 3.2) through Qt Maintenance Tool.
+And then install the "Qt Installer Framework" component (version 3.2).

-It also must be added to PATH ( paths could be slightly different):
+It also must be added to PATH (paths could be slightly different):

 * Windows:
     * Qt Installer Framework `C:\Qt\Tools\QtInstallerFramework\3.2\bin`